ezchx/isic_melanoma_contest_task3/README.md

 Disease classification model for ISIC 2018: Skin Lesion Analysis Towards Melanoma Detection – Task 3.

 The original data set of 10K images were rotated by 90 degrees x 3 and then zoomed by 20% resulting in 80K total images.
 The data was then divided into training and validation sets of 64K (80%) and 16K (20%).
-Note that the augmented images were grouped within the training and validation sets to prevent data leakage.
+Note that the augmented images were separated between the training and validation sets to prevent data leakage.

 The data was then trained on Keras VGG16, InceptionV3, and ResNet50 models.
 The best performing model was based on ResNet50 which is shown on the attached Jupyter Notebook.